 Where there are setbacks in the raking pediments, your can see that these are still flat surfaces and the number of complications has been kept to a minimum.
 Compare the curved profiles of the moldings on the Dewey number.
 There are at least 5 curved moldings between the top of the columns and the tip of the pediment that I can see.

-The Tom mausoleum columns are like cans.
+The Tom mausoleum columns (figure 6) are like cans.
 You can easily see that they are perfectly straight up and down, as though they had been turned on a lathe.
 Effectively that’s what’s been done, allowing for the different mechanism needed for heavy stone.
 The bottom of the shaft and the top have simple half-round moldings that cheaply substitute for the complexities of an Ionic base and capital.
-I omit a ton of technicalities boring even to me.

 The Dewey vault obeys the rules of the geometry of the Ionic order: the columns are tall and slim because the façade is tall and slim.
 As a result, the door is much taller than a man, with a bronze transom (“Receiving Vault”) over it giving it a lofty appearance.
 The handles, at normal convenient height for the human grasp, are quite low on this shape.
 By contrast, the Tom handles are very nearly at mid-door, and the door, without transom, and without the cut stone frame of the Dewey vault, reaches directly to the ceiling of the porch.
 That is the worst thing about the Tom vault: it’s laughably stumpy with wonky proportions.

 On top of these major elements, you can see the hand of the artisan again and again in the Dewey vault.
-So, for example, see how the stylobate (the slab that sits right under the columns) has been ever so slightly cut down between the columns to articulate the surface and give expression to the weight the slab bears under the columns.
+So, for example, see how the stylobate (the slab that sits right under the columns) has been ever so slightly cut down between the columns to articulate the surface and give expression to the weight the slab bears under the columns (figure 3).

 In the end, the Tom mausoleum represents the triumph of all of the economic principles of mass production: uniformity, automation, minimum of human resource costs, minimum of material, minimum of complexity, straight edges, minimal curvature.
 Every one of these vices leads to a deterioration in artistic quality and a building that, by the inherent rules of architecture, is effectively flying apart.